NREL/openstudio-standards/README.md

 ## User Quick Start Guide

-{file:openstudio-standards/docs/UserQuickStartGuide.md User Quick Start Guide}
+If you are a user, see the {file:openstudio-standards/docs/UserQuickStartGuide.md User Quick Start Guide}

 ## Developer Information